alexpdp7/cmdainer/README.md

 A working Docker installation (or podman-docker).

-Right now we only support Linux (macOS probably works, Windows will not as we create symlinks).
+Right now we only support Linux (macOS probably works, Windows has been tested superficially).

 ```
 $ wget https://github.com/alexpdp7/cmdocker/releases/latest/download/cmdocker-(linux|macos) -O ~/.local/bin/cmdocker  # or some other directory in your $PATH you can write to